vlang/v/doc/docs.md

 You can (optionally) use different flags for different targets.
 Currently the `linux`, `darwin` , `freebsd`, and `windows` flags are supported.

-NB: Each flag must go on its own line (for now)
+> Note: Each flag must go on its own line (for now)

 ```v oksyntax
 #flag linux -lsdl2